StudioEtrange/stella/README.md

 Stella try to run on any bash system with no dependencies.
 It does not change your operating system and do not require sudo/root. platform mainly tested are Ubuntu, MacOs, Centos and Alpine.
 The only dependencies you will need is a standard build system if you want to install a package from source.

-On Windows, stella have the same feature, but with batch.
+On Windows, stella have the same features in batch.

 It includes
 * a package manager (120+ recipes) - see available recipe in nix/pool/feature-recipe or win/pool/feature-recipe
 * app system - you can declare nested dependencies of your app, auto build/install them, maintain properties
 * a full build system (make, autotools, cmake, ninja, ...) - can turn binary into portable, tweak dependencies
 * features to deploy/execute code remotely (ssh) and "cloudly" (vagrant/docker)
-* a bunch of bash functions through an API
+* a bunch of bash/batch functions through an API

 For now, the code really needs to be cleaned !
 And more unit test to be written !
 And documentation too !